 Not in my house!
 Thanksgiving is a beloved holiday, valued all the more because it's relatively isolated from commercial pressures.
 Yes, our family will roast a turkey, ice cut-out cookies in the shape of leaves and pumpkins, and display our cherished Turkey Toodles and Calico Cornucopia decorations.

 Best of all?
-Our family will gather together three generations (and four dogs!) to give thanks for our many, many blessings.
+Our family will gather together to give thanks for our many, many blessings.
 And if that's not worth celebrating, I don't know what is!

 To Do Today

 Declutter before you decorate

 The decoration tide sweeps in with September's falling leaves, breaks against Halloween's ghosts and goblins, and is streaming full-force by Thanksgiving's turkeys and pilgrims.
 Come Christmas, the average home is drowning in tinsel.